antoninadert/proto-starter/README.md

 -------------
 1. The first time you use the project, Meteor can take a while (15 min?) to initiate.
 This should only happen if Meteor is changing versions (Current version: `1.7.x`), or downloading the full `npm install` from scratch with 3g connection and fucking antivirus.
 2. Instabilities of Meteor + McAffee antivirus on Windows 7 to 10
-3. Right now it is not the best experience to create links to client routes
+3. Right now it is not the best experience to create Interactions between pages.
+Don't expect the same level of features and easy-to-use as for Next.js yet.
+(I will create a better one soon)

 Ready to Plug
 --------------
 - You can add anything from react/node ecosystem with viewmodel/meteor
 - You can plug any CSS and JS into each UI component
-- You can precisely control the load order of each component with defer bindings
+- You can precisely control the load order of each component with defer bindings.
+Perfect loading times are in reach !

 Related projects
 -------------